wilsonmar/VisualStudio/AzureCosting.md

 contains the **Azure Pricing Calculator** to determine total cost based on your estimated usage of server, database, notifications, etc. which are not free.

+While in Preview mode (June 2015), Premium prices are lower than Standard.

 Under App Service, free usage is with IP address and HTTP protocol rather than domain names with HTTPS.
 Sharing a single site (domain) costs $0.0013/hour or $9.98 per month of 7446 hours.